Cross My Heart (1987 film)

 Cross My Heart is an American romantic comedy that was released in the United States on November 13, 1987.
 It stars Martin Short and Annette O'Toole.
+It received mixed reviews from critics, and was a box office bomb.

 Plot

-Bruce Gaynor (Paul Reiser) advises David Morgan (Short) while Nancy (Joanna Kerns) advises Kathy (O'Toole) on how to go about their third and most intimate date.
+Bruce Gaynor (Paul Reiser) advises David Morgan (Martin Short) while Nancy (Joanna Kerns) advises Kathy (Annette O'Toole) on how to go about their third and most intimate date.

 Although they have dated twice, they have not revealed their biggest secrets.
 This third date challenges their relationship as the truths surface.
 Both parties find that honesty really is the best policy.